sqrtiswap/housekeeping-fuberlin/README.md

 If you are just interested in the modulefiles:

+**As of 2023-05-30 the modulefiles are now installed on workstations department-wide.**

-As of 2023-05-30 the modulefiles are now installed department-wide.
-So unless any changes to these modulefiles become necessary _**and**_ these changes don't end up in the ZEDV maintained directory, you can skip the following.
+**As of 2023-07-07 the modulefiles are now also available on the clusters `tron` and `sheldon`.**

+**So unless any changes to these modulefiles become necessary *and* these changes don't end up in the ZEDV maintained directory, you can skip the following.**

 ```shell
 make install-modules